 Buttery shortbread cookies are delicious, but chocolate shortbread cookies are off the charts!
-These chocolaty, crumbly shortbread treats make perfect Christmas cookies!
+These chocolaty, crumbly shortbread treats make perfect anytime of the year!
 Cocoa in the dough and chocolate drizzle pack a double chocolate hit in this chocolate shortbread cookies recipe.

-These chocolate cookies only use a handful of common pantry ingredients!
+These cookies only use a handful of common pantry ingredients!
 Pull out the mixer and fire up the oven!
+I hope you’ll try my pecan shortbread cookies, brown sugar shortbread, and whipped shortbread cookies next!
+I promise they’re all amazing!!

 This chocolate shortbread cookies recipe has all the great parts of shortbread, but my list doesn’t stop there!
 I love the: